-Advanced Clinical Studies in Psych Mental Health Nursing I
+Advanced Clinical Studies in Psych Mental Health Nursing I Credit Hours: 4 (150 clinical contact hours)

 Pre- or Co-requisites: NURS 5400, NURS 5140, Prerequisites: NURS 5080, NURS 5170, NURS 5110.
 This course focuses on behaviors pertinent to the role of the advanced practice nurse as a psychotherapeutic agent in holistically treating clients with acute and chronic mental health needs/problems.
 Selected counseling and psychotherapy theories, biopsychosocial theories, and psychiatric mental health-related concepts, issues, problems, and disorders are examined.
 Clinically, students use research findings, evidence-based clinical practice guidelines, practical knowledge and skills, and theories.
 Self-initiated academic and personal discoveries are expected.
 Emphasis is given to active and ongoing collaboration with clients, their families and/or significant others, and the interprofessional team.
 (Offered fall only)